 - CS Live disablement/enablement as described above will require CS5 applications to be relaunched to take effect.

-- These settings do not disable some commands which simply send a URL to the default browser on the system, such as Premiere Pro CS5's command File > Go to Adobe Story.
+- These settings do not disable some commands which simply send a URL to the default browser on the system.